 Struggle.
-What have you been through that you gives you a unique perspective and an ability to help others?
+What have you been through/what have you learned that you gives you a unique perspective and an ability to help others?

 Story.
 How have your ups and downs, wins and losses shaped your life?